mabdulrehman0/2D_Fighter_CS50_Project/README.md

 ## 🧾 Code Notes
 All code was written by me unless otherwise stated.
 Some movement/input logic was inspired by:
-- Brackeys tutorials
+- Brackeys tutorials (Most of the concept was learned from there, no code was copied though)
-- Unity Forum threads
+- Unity Forum threads (same as above)
-- StackOverflow solutions for minor bugs
+- Chatgpt
 Any such parts are commented clearly in the scripts.

 ---